-Does A Ketch Sailboat Make
+Does a Ketch Sailboat Make a Good Cruising Boat?

 A ketch sailboat most certainly does make a good cruising boat!
 With the total sail area split between 3 sails (or 4 in the staysail ketch version shown below), sail handling is easier for a shorthanded crew than it would be on a sloop of similar size.